 2. MATERIALS AND METHODS

-This was an observational, cross-sectional, prospective single center study conducted in the special treatment clinic for HIV patients at the University of Calabar Teaching Hospital (UCTH) from May to August 2018.
+This was an observational, cross-sectional, single center study conducted in the special treatment clinic for HIV patients at the University of Calabar Teaching Hospital (UCTH) from May to August 2018.

 A total of 118 HIV-infected patients on ART who met the inclusion criteria for the study were recruited in a consecutive manner and all the participants provided a duly signed informed consent.
 This study was conducted in accordance with the WMA Helsinki declaration.